-The good news is that use of saline solution during healing is proven to greatly reduce the risk of infection and even shorten healing times.
-Many facial piercings can be easily cleaned on-the-go with a fine mist saline spray like NeilCleanse Fine Mist Piercing Aftercare.
+The good news is that the use of saline solution during healing is proven to greatly reduce the risk of infection and even shorten healing times.
+Many facial piercings can be easily cleaned on the go with a fine mist saline spray like NeilMed Piercing Aftercare.

 Which facial piercings are more accepted?

 Culturally, we view different piercings in different lights.
 For example, while nostril piercings have become widely accepted, society tends to view lip piercings as rebellious and less professional.